< Previous standard ^ Up a level ^ Next standard >

 Introduction

-ISO/IEC 27034 offers guidance on information security to those specifying, designing and programming or procuring, implementing and using application systems, in other words business and IT managers, developers and auditors, and ultimately the end-users of ICT.
-The aim is to ensure that computer applications deliver the desired or necessary level of security in support of the organisation’s Information Security Management System, adequately addressing many ICT security risks.
+ISO/IEC 27034 offers guidance on information security to those specifying, designing and programming or procuring, implementing and using application systems, in other words business and IT managers, developers and auditors, and ultimately the end-users of Information and Communications Technologies.
+The aim is to ensure that computer applications deliver the desired or necessary level of security in support of the organisation’s Information Security Management System, adequately addressing many ICT/cyber-security risks.

 The ability to generate and share libraries of reusable, parameterised, well-engineered security functions is a remarkable achievement with the potential to improve security practices in software development, globally.